Christian-von-Uffel/Is-this-book-good-extension/README.md

 We know it's not possible to "know" if a book is "good" before we read it, but by looking out for negative signals in review data we can help answer this fundamental question: "Is this book good?"

-There are 3 ways Is This Book Good tries to give users more context on how to make their book purchasing decisions.
+There are 3 ways Is This Book Good tries to give users more context on how to make book purchasing decisions.

-Firstly, we try to correct for a positive bias that currently exists towards books that have a high rating and a low number of reviews.
+Firstly, we try to correct for a positive bias that currently exists towards books that have high ratings and a low number of reviews.

 To address this, we calculate the buyer success rate, which factors in the number of reviews a book has.